armory/docs/content/en/docs/armory-platform-matrix.md

 Or a mixture of html + markdown. ## Deployment targets has an example of what this might look like -->

 This page describes the features and capabilities that Armory supports.
-Although Spinnaker™ is part of the Armory Platform, Armory does not support all of Spinnaker's capabilities.
+Note that although Spinnaker™ is part of the Armory Platform, what Open Source Spinnaker supports and what Armory supports is not a one-to-one relationship.

 ## Legend
 <!-- Copy and paste the below badges that apply to your area -->